 This form of testing is used for cases of skin allergies.
 This is called contact dermatitis - a condition in which people develop patches of eczema (dermatitis) as a reaction to certain substances (allergens) that the skin is in contact with.
 This includes certain metals, plastics and rubbers, and chemicals found in products applied to the skin.

 Avoidance of the cause

 Treatment with medication often works so well that you may not have much motivation or need to avoid the cause of the allergy.
 However, some people may wish to try to avoid the cause of the allergy, particularly if medication is not fully effective.
 There are a number of measures you can take to reduce the amount of common aero-allergens.

 Treatment with nasal sprays, eye drops and/or antihistamine tablets will often ease or clear the symptoms.
 The treatment is the same as for any cause of allergic rhinitis or allergic conjunctivitis.

-This treatment is sometimes used, mainly in allergy cases that are most severe (such as reactions causing anaphylaxis) and where symptoms are not helped much by other treatments.
+This treatment is sometimes used, mainly when allergy symptoms are severe and have not been helped much by other treatments.

 It is done using a series of injections to desensitise the immune system.
-The allergen you are allergic to is administered in tiny quantities, via an injection.
-The amount used is too small to provoke the allergic reaction, but enough to teach the immune system not to produce the huge quantities of IgE antibody.
-Increasing doses of allergen are given at regular intervals (usually weeks-months).
+The allergen you are allergic to is administered in tiny quantities, either as an injection, or as drops or tablets under the tongue, given in increasing doses at regular intervals (weeks or months) over the course of several years.
+The amount used is too small to provoke an allergic reaction, but is enough to gradually stop the immune system from producing the huge quantities of IgE antibody that cause the allergy symptoms.